 Universities with an Outstanding Faculty in Regulatory Affairs

 Regulatory affairs programs deal with the regulatory and legal aspects of healthcare.
-This is a dynamic field as the rules and regulations surrounding healthcare are always evolving.
+This is a dynamic field as healthcare rules and regulations are always evolving.
 Students with a degree in regulatory affairs can pursue careers in biomedical engineering, biotechnology, and bioscience.
-All businesses in these fields, big or small, need to comply with rules.
+All businesses in these fields, big or small, need to comply with the rules.
 Hence the need for regulatory affairs expertise and trained professionals in the field is high.

 A master’s degree in regulatory science helps students gain the skills and knowledge to work with large biotech companies.
-These programs help students understand compliance processes in the development of new medicines, devices, and food products.
-Some programs also have a specific focus on health policy, which can be useful for students looking to work in governmental, non-governmental, and private consulting organizations.
+These programs help students understand compliance processes in developing new medicines, devices, and food products.
+Some programs also focus on health policy, which can be useful for students looking to work in governmental, non-governmental, and private consulting organizations.
 Graduates from these programs can work in diverse settings such as a research lab, with a medical device agency, or in biotechnology firms.

 Duke University, located in Durham, North Carolina, is a world-renowned school.
-It is consistently ranked among the best schools in the country, and last year, Forbes listed the school among the top ten universities to produce the most Forbes 400 billionaires.
-The New York Times has also noted that Duke graduates are some of the most sought-after and valued professionals in the world.
-The university counts more than one dozen Nobel laureates, three Turing Award winners, 40 Rhodes Scholars, and 25 Churchill Scholars among its alumni.
+It is consistently ranked among the best schools in the country, and last year, Forbes listed the school among the top ten universities.
+The New York Times has also noted that Duke graduates are some of the world’s most sought-after and valued professionals.
+The university counts over one dozen Nobel laureates, three Turing Award winners, 40 Rhodes Scholars, and 25 Churchill Scholars among its alumni.